Ms-KL/Ms-KL/README.md

 _See my:_ <br>
 📅 <a href="#scheduled-events--training"> Scheduled Events & Training </a> <br>
-🧠 <a href="#--current-learning--tech-playgrounds-exploration-revision--challenges"> Current Learning & Tech Playgrounds</a>
+🧠 <a href="#-current-learning--tech-playgrounds-exploration-revision--challenges"> Current Learning & Tech Playgrounds</a>

 ### _Relative Education & Certifications_: